 In the table-based sections (protein, peptide, and small molecule) there MUST NOT be any empty cells.
 In case a given property is not available “null” MUST be used.
 This is, for example, the case when modifications were not identified on a given peptide (i.e. the table cell MUST NOT be empty but “null” has to be reported).
 If ratios are included and the denominator is zero, the “INF” value MUST be used.
 If the result leads to calculation errors (for example 0/0), this MUST be reported as “not a number” (“NaN”).
 In some cases, there is ambiguity with respect to these cases: e.g. in spectral counting if no peptide spectrum matches are observed for a given protein, it is open for debate as to whether its abundance is zero or missing (“null”).

-Number of unique peptides reported
+Number of peptides reported

-The protein section contains three columns to report the number of peptides supporting a given protein identification: num_peptides, num_peptides_distinct, num_peptides_unique (see below).
-The first column, num_peptides, reports all peptides that are associated with the given protein in the respective unit irrespective of their charge, modifications, and sequence. num_peptides_distinct MUST report the number of distinct peptides associated with the given protein-based on their sequence and modifications. num_peptides_unique finally reports the subset of distinct peptides (see above) that are unique for the given protein based on the protein database used for the performed search.
-Detailed examples on how these numbers are generated are given in the respective protein table column descriptions (see below).
-These numbers only reflect peptides used for identification but not quantification.
-The peptides contributing to the protein’s quantification values can be retrieved from the peptide table by retrieving all peptides containing quantitative values assigned to the given proteins.
+There are OPTIONAL columns allowed in the protein section to report the number of peptides supporting a given protein identification/quantification.
+Exporters MAY include these values for none, some or all of the ms_files reported.

+num_psms_ms_file[1_n]

+The count of the total significant PSMs that can be mapped to the reported protein

+num_peptides_distinct_ms_file[1_n]

+The count of the number of different peptide sequences that have been identified above the significance threshold.
+Different modifications or charge states of the same peptide are not counted.

+num_peptides_unique_ms_file[1_n]

+The number of peptides that can be mapped uniquely to the protein reported.
+If ambiguity members have been reported, the count MUST be derived from the number of peptides that can be uniquely mapped to the group of accessions, since the assumption is that these accessions are supported by the same evidence.

-The idea of these three columns is to give the researcher a quick overview of how well a given protein identification is supported by peptide identifications.
-There will be cases where different tools generate different numbers for similar datasets.
-Nevertheless, too restrictive definitions of these columns might prevent the usage of mzTab for certain use cases.
+The idea of these three columns is to give the researcher a quick overview of how well a given protein identification is supported by peptide identifications for a given ms_file reported.
+These values are not mandatory since it is recognized that many quantitative approaches do not assemble all identification-level evidence in this way.
+The num_psms column also provides the opportunity for reporting pseudo-quantitative (label-free) values from approaches in which no explicit quantification has been performed and such it is RECOMMENDED that this column is provided for identification results exported to mzQuantML.

 Reliability score